Luca Carboni: Career

-In an interview in 2011 he described himself as a practising Catholic.
-He regularly attends the Mass.

-On 1 October 2013, to celebrate 30-year career was released the new compilation album "Fisico & Politico" containing 3 unreleased tracks and 9 great successes already engraved by the artist previously, replicated in duet with Tiziano Ferro, Elisa, Chris Brown, Alice, Miguel Bosé, Franco Battiato, Biagio Antonacci, Cesare Cremonini and Samuele Bersani.
-The new and first single from the album "Fisico e Politico" is played in duet with Fabri Fibra.
-The others are unpublished songs.
-"There is always a song" written by Luciano Ligabue and dimentica (Forget).
+On 1 October 2013, to celebrate his 30-year career it was released the album Fisico & Politico containing 3 unreleased tracks and 9 hits in duet with Tiziano Ferro, Elisa, Chris Brown, Alice, Miguel Bosé, Franco Battiato, Biagio Antonacci, Cesare Cremonini and Samuele Bersani.
+The first single from the album was "Fisico e Politico", a duet with Fabri Fibra, while the other new songs were "C'è sempre una canzone" written by Luciano Ligabue and "Dimentica".
+In 2015 he released his album Pop-up, anticipated by a successful single, "Luca lo stesso".
+In 2018, he released the album Sputnik, with the song "Una grande festa" as its lead single.

-On 7 February 2020, Marco Masini's album Masini +1 30th Anniversary was released, containing the song Vaffanculo in duet with Luca Carboni.
+On 7 February 2020, Marco Masini's album Masini +1 30th Anniversary was released, containing the song Vaffanculo in duet with Carboni.
 On 3 April, the single Canzone sbagliata by rapper Danti featuring a duet with Shade and Luca Carboni is released.
 On 8 May 2020, the single Ma il cielo è sempre più blu (Italian Stars 4 Life, a cover of Rino Gaetano's 1975 song Ma il cielo è sempre più blu, was released as a digital download, featuring Luca Carboni in a choral collaboration (recorded remotely) with fifty-four of the most popular Italian singers and musicians.
 The song was made to support the Italian Red Cross during the COVID-19 emergency.
 On 10 July 2020, La canzone dell'estate, written by him during the quarantine, was released.
+In 2024 he collaborated on Cesare Cremonini's eighth studio album Alaska Baby on the song "San Luca", becoming his first song since his cancer diagnose.

+Personal life

+In 2011, in an interview, Carboni described himself as a practising Catholic.
+He regularly attends the Mass.
+In 2022, he was diagnosed with lung cancer; after a maintenance chemotherapy treatment and a surgical procedure, he declared in 2024 that the cancer was in remission.